-Join us for the Volunteer Appreciation Evening at MIHC
+Join us this Summer for Volunteer Appreciation Evenings at MIHC

 Join us this Wednesday evening for our Volunteer Appreciation evening.
 We’ll treat you to light refreshments, good conversation, building tours, and a refresher on (or introduction to) volunteering at the Center!
 You’ll also have the chance to meet our new Events and Marketing coordinator!
 Please RSVP to let us know if you plan on joining us.